 What would happen if an earthquake hit Seattle?

-This simulation from the Washington State Department of Transportation demonstrates how disastrous a strong earthquake could be:
+This simulation from the Washington State Department of Transportation demonstrates how disastrous a strong earthquake could be.
+Although the Alaskan Way Viaduct has been torn down, this still serves as a powerful reminder about the possible effects of an earthquake:

 Does my home insurance policy cover earthquake insurance?